Grades: 8 - 12

 Registration

-Return the registration and send a letter of recommendation from your teacher prior to May 8.
+Return the registration and send a letter of recommendation from your teacher to jens_korndoerfer@baylor.edu prior to May 8.

 Summer Organ Camp Faculty